In7elligence/path-finder-visualizer/README.md

 - You can select which algorithm to visualize, by clicking the algorithms drop-down menu.
 - You can generate mazes by choosing a maze from the mazes drop-down menu.
   - In addition, you can left-click, or hold left-click, and draw walls on the grid manually.
 Clicking on an existing wall node, or trying draw over it will remove the wall.
+  - The weighted maze is a great way to illustrate weighted algorithms.
+It can represent scenarios like traffic conditions or other real-life factors that affect the speed of traveling from point A to point B.
 - You can place a bomb on a random location on the Grid by clicking the "Place Bomb" button in the menu.
   - You can subsequently remove the bomb again by clicking the "Remove Bomb" button in the menu.
 - You can reset the Grid to its initial state by clicking the "Reset Grid" button in the menu.